When Is The Best Time To Install A Boiler?

 By booking in a boiler replacement or annual service in the summer months, or even just a service, you run a much lower risk of a breakdown in the cold winter months.

-Replacing and installing a new boiler in the winter months means going without heating for a number of days.
-Completing this task in warmer weather will ensure you stay warm and comfortable in your home at all times.
+Replacing and installing a new boiler in the winter months means going without heating for a number of days, therefore completing this task in warmer weather will ensure you stay warm and comfortable in your home.

 More time to research

-If your boiler breaks down in the winter, it’s likely you’ll want it repaired immediately.
-This can mean opting for the first quote you receive, rather than shopping around and doing your research to ensure you find the best combi boiler to suit your needs.
+If your boiler breaks down in the winter, you’ll likely want it repaired immediately which can mean opting for the first quote you receive rather than shopping around and doing your research to ensure you find the best combi boiler to suit your needs.

 Many boiler brands will often feature sales and summer promotions during the summer months, which means you’re more likely to bag a bargain on your next boiler!